-- Section 2.2.1, "Web Application," on page 14

-- Section 2.2.2, "Engine," on page 14

-- Section 2.2.3, "Scan Processor," on page 15

-- Section 2.2.4, "Agents," on page 15

-- Section 2.2.5, "Database," on page 15

-- Section 2.2.6, "Scans," on page 16

-- Section 2.2.7, "Reports," on page 16

-- Section 2.2.8, "Analytics," on page 20
+- Section 2.2.1, "Core Components," on page 16 - Section 2.2.2, "File System Scanning," on page 17 - Section 2.2.3, "File Content Scanning," on page 18 - Section 2.2.4, "Reporting," on page 19 - Section 2.2.5, "Client Tools," on page 21

-File Reporter was developed to examine, report and analyze petabytes of data-in other words, millions of files, folders and volumes, scattered among the various storage devices that make up your network.
-This reporting includes the associated rights of these files, folders, and network volumes or shares.
+File Reporter was developed to examine, report and analyze file systems containing petabytes of data-in other words, millions of files, folders and volumes, scattered among the various storage devices that make up your network.
+This reporting includes file content and the associated rights of these files, folders, and network volumes or shares.

-To examine, report, and analyze this data efficiently, File Reporter disperses the work among a Web application, Engine, Agents, a Scan Processor, either a PostgreSQL or Microsoft SQL Server (2012 or later) database, and either eDirectory or Active Directory.
+To examine, report, and analyze this data efficiently, File Reporter disperses the work among a Web application, Engine, Agents, a Scan Processor, either a PostgreSQL or Microsoft SQL Server database, and either eDirectory or Active Directory.